Job Search

 Elevator Pitch

-An elevator pitch is a 60-second or less introduction that quickly explains who you are, your expertise/goals, and your interest in the company.
-This was the No. 1 tip employers said all students should have for the Career Fair.
+An elevator pitch is a 60-second or less introduction that quickly explains who you are, your expertise/goals, and your interest in the employer.
+This was the number one tip employers said students should have for a career fair.

 Piece your pitch together: